Stewardship Entry 22 of 25

 The Stewardship standard is this: govern shared material goods with truthful accounting, maintenance, fair contribution, protection of the vulnerable, and long-term repair.

 Objective reality requires public accounting.
 What does the system cost?
 What is deferred?
 What is aging?
 What is unsafe?
 What is duplicated?
 What is corrupt?
-What is essential?
+What is necessary?
 Public stewardship requires numbers and inspections, not slogans alone.
 A community cannot repair what leaders and citizens refuse to measure.

 Reciprocity asks how public material choices affect different people.
 If you were the poor resident dependent on public transit, would service cuts seem minor?
 If you were the taxpayer, would waste be acceptable?
 If you were the child in the school, would the building be safe?
 If you were the future citizen inheriting debt and decay, would present choices be defensible?
 Role reversal gives public goods moral weight.